cicsdev/cics-java-liberty-mq-jms/README.md

 * To write records to the MDB queue specify the putmdbQ parameter:
 [http://host:port/jmsweb?test=putmdbQ](http://host:port/jmsweb?test=putmdbq)

-* To verify that the MDB has been triggered, you can read the contents of the CICS TSQ using the readTSQ test parameter [http://host:port/jmsweb?test=putmdbQ](http://host:port/jmsweb?test=readtsq)
+* To verify that the MDB has been triggered, you can read the contents of the CICS TSQ using the readTSQ test parameter:
+[http://host:port/jmsweb?test=putmdbQ](http://host:port/jmsweb?test=readtsq)